xiaoju/activeLink/README.md

 ## Architecture

+### folders structure
+- The (`git`) root folder `/` contains `.gitignore`, `.prettierignore`, `README.md` and `TODO.md` .
+- The app is stored in `/server`
+- The react/redux part of the app is stored in /server/Client
+- Don't mix up the package.json files from server and client.
+They are distinct:
+  - Scripts in `/server/package.json` manage the app start, and `heroku` postbuild step.
+  - Settings for proxying are in `/server/client/package.json`.
+- To install packages to the client, the console must be opened in `/server/client`.

 ###
 - Total price is calculated within the front end, to allow for a fast interface and avoid useless calls to the backend as each checkbox gets toggled.
 - However the payment is based on a value calculated in the backend, based on the selected checkboxes (from frontend) and prices per item (from backend), to ensure the user cannot tinker with the amount to be paid.

 ### Variables derived from the Redux store
-client is using [reselect](https://github.com/reduxjs/reselect#motivation-for-memoized-selectors), so that the Redux store contains the minimum amount of data possible.
-Variables that are derived from the redux store aren't stored into the redux store itself, they are managed by selectors (see /client/scr/selectors), as per Redux best practices.
+- Variables that are derived from the redux store aren't stored into the redux store itself, they are managed by selectors (see /client/scr/selectors).
+- [reselect](https://github.com/reduxjs/reselect#motivation-for-memoized-selectors) is used for memoized selectors.

 ### redux store format: